Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Conclusions

-However, the main motivation for introducing the two formulations in which $G$ is evolved is that in them we can evolve through event and apparent horizons.
-In Paper~II, both our formulation (we evolved $R$) and our choice of gauge (``local shifted Bondi gauge'') did not allow us to do this in axisymmetric scalar collapse.
-This in turn meant that we could not bisect arbitrarily close to the collapse threshold in highly-nonspherical one-parameter families of initial data.
-We plan to apply our eG formulation with a suitable radiable gauge to this problem.

-As a physics testbed of the setup with initial data on two intersecting null cones, we have simulated gravitational collapse with a Minkowski interior, the exact Schwarzschild and extreme Reissner-Nordstr\"om solutions (which are non-trivial in our gauge), and extreme Reissner-Nordstr\"om perturbed by a complex scalar field on either $u=u_0$ or $v=v_0$.
+As testbeds for} the setup with initial data on two intersecting null cones, we have simulated gravitational collapse with a Minkowski interior, the exact Schwarzschild and extreme Reissner-Nordstr\"om solutions (which are non-trivial in our gauge), and extreme Reissner-Nordstr\"om perturbed by a complex scalar field on either $u=u_0$ or $v=v_0$.

-We plan a study of the {solution space of the spherical Einstein-Maxwell-charged scalar system}, and in particular an investigation of the ``extremal critical collapse conjecture for the spherical Einstein-charged scalar field system \cite{KehleUnger24}, see also \cite{KehleUnger22}.
+We plan a study of the {solution space of the spherical Einstein-Maxwell-charged scalar system}, and in particular an investigation of the ``extremal critical collapse conjecture'' for the spherical Einstein-charged scalar system \cite{KehleUnger24}, see also \cite{KehleUnger22}.
 We anticipate that both types of numerical domain will be required for this investigation.